tepi/FilteringTable/README.md

 * Provides integration of PagedTable add-on with the filter bar
 * Provides integration of TreeTable with the filter bar

-**NOTE: The Vaadin 6 version of this addon requires Vaadin 6.8.7 or later, starting from add-on version 0.8.4.**
+**NOTE: The V6 version of FT requires Vaadin 6.8.7 or later, starting from FT version 0.8.4.**

-**NOTE: The Vaadin 7 version of this addon requires Vaadin 7.0.1 or later, starting from add-on version 0.8.4.v7.**
+**NOTE: The V7 version of FT requires Vaadin 7.0.1 or later, starting from FT version 0.8.4.v7.**

-**NOTE: The Vaadin 7 version of this addon requires Vaadin 7.1.0 or later, starting from add-on version 0.9.0.v7.**
+**NOTE: The V7 version of FT requires Vaadin 7.1.0 or later, starting from FT version 0.9.0.v7.**

-**NOTE: FilteringTable version starting from 0.9.9.v7 are compatible with Vaadin 7.2+.**
+**NOTE: The V7 version of FT requires Vaadin 7.2.0 or later, starting from FT version 0.9.9.v7.**

+**NOTE: The V7 version of FT requires Vaadin 7.3.0 or later, starting from FT version 0.9.11.v7.**

+##Please always use the latest version of FilteringTable add-on.
+Bugfixes will only be done for the latest versions of each branch, and the Vaadin 7 version has priority.

 License
 =======